 Sponsored data connectivity may be performed for service data flows associated with one or more PCC rules if the information about the sponsor, the application service provider and optionally the threshold values are provided by the AF and if the AF has not indicated to disable/not enable sponsored data connectivity as described in 3GPP TS 29.214 [18] subclauses 4.4.1 and 4.4.2 or 3GPP TS 29.514 [17] subclauses 4.2.2.5 and 4.2.3.5.

 The provisioning of sponsored data connectivity per PCC rule shall be performed using the PCC rule provisioning procedure as defined in subclause 4.2.6.2.1.
 The sponsor identity shall be set using the "sponsorId" attribute within the ChargingData data type which the PCC rule refers to.
 The application service provider identity shall be set using the "appSvcProvId" attribute within the ChargingData data type which the PCC rule refers to.
-The "sponsorId" attribute and "appSvcProvId" shall be set if the "reportingLevel" attribute within the ChargingData data type which the PCC rule refers to is set to the value "SPON_CON_LEVEL".
+The "sponsorId" attribute and "appSvcProvId" shall be set if the "reportingLevel" and/or “reportingLevelOffline" attribute within the ChargingData data type which the PCC rule refers to is set to the value "SPON_CON_LEVEL".

 When receiving the usage thresholds from the AF, the PCF shall use the sponsor identity to generate a value of "umId" attribute of the UsageMonitoringData data type which the PCC rule refers to and request usage monitoring control for the sponsored data connectivity by following the procedures specified in subclauses 4.2.6.4.3.